 Qualifying for Tuition Remission

 - Full-time staff employees and their spouses, same-gender domestic partners and dependent children are subject to the University’s academic standards/ policies and are required to meet all admissions requirements.

-- Prior to qualifying for tuition remission, employees, spouses, same-sex domestic partners and dependents must complete a Free Application for Federal Student Aid (FAFSA) by May 1 of each year BEFORE registering for courses.
+- Prior to qualifying for undergraduate tuition remission, matriculating employees, spouses, same-sex domestic partners and dependents must complete a Free Application for Federal Student Aid (FAFSA) by May 1 of each year before registering for courses.
 This application determines eligibility for federal, state and college-sponsored financial aid, including grants, educational loans, and work-study programs.

-- Employees, spouses, domestic partners and dependents must also supply the Financial Aid Office and/or PHEAA (Pennsylvania Higher Education Assistance Agency) with requested information to process financial aid.
+- Matriculating undergraduate employees, spouses, domestic partners and dependents must also supply the Financial Aid Office and/or PHEAA (Pennsylvania Higher Education Assistance Agency) with requested information to process financial aid.
 If employees, spouses, same-sex domestic partners and/or dependents qualify for financial aid, grants and/or scholarships, the qualified amount will be applied toward tuition cost.
 The balance will be remitted by the University.

 - Students who qualify for tuition remission will not be eligible to receive any other institutional grant(s) or scholarship(s).
 Dependent students receiving tuition remission, who do not demonstrate financial need, are ineligible for student employment.

 - Employees, spouses, domestic partners and/or dependents intending to register for a course must complete an online tuition benefits application prior to the beginning of each semester.
 The tuition remission application can be accessed through the Wilkes Employee portal.
 Failure to complete a tuition remission application form may result in loss of benefits.